miningwolf/docs/docs/wolfbuk/io/wolfscript/configuration/ConfigurationSection.md

 ##### <a id='getvector'></a>public  function __getVector__(path)

-_Gets the requested List of Maps by path. <p> If the List does not exist but a default value has been specified, this will return the default value.
-If the List does not exist and no default value was specified, this will return an empty List. <p> This method will attempt to cast any values into a Map if possible, but may miss any values out if they are not compatible._
+_Gets the requested Vector by path. <p> If the Vector does not exist but a default value has been specified, this will return the default value.
+If the Vector does not exist and no default value was specified, this will return null._

 Argument | Type | Description
 --- | --- | ---
-path | `String` | Path of the List to get.
+path | `String` | Path of the Vector to get.

 Returns | Description
 --- | ---
-`Vector` | Requested List of Maps. /
+`Vector` | Requested Vector.
-    public List<Map<?, ?>> getMapList(String path);

-    // WolfScript
-    /** Gets the requested Vector by path. <p> If the Vector does not exist but a default value has been specified, this will return the default value.
-If the Vector does not exist and no default value was specified, this will return null.

 ##### <a id='getvector'></a>public  function __getVector__(path, def)